Old Wollongong East Post Office

-Old Wollongong East Post Office is a heritage-listed former post office, telegraph office and telephone exchange at 91 Crown Street, Wollongong, City of Wollongong, New South Wales, Australia.
+Old Wollongong East Post Office is a heritage-listed former post office, telegraph office and telephone exchange at 91 Crown Street, Wollongong, New South Wales, Australia.
 It was designed by the NSW Colonial Architect's Office and built from 1890 to 1892 by Messrs Banks and Whitehouse.
 Prior to 1968, it was also known as Wollongong Post and Telegraph Office or Wollongong Post Office.
 It was added to the New South Wales State Heritage Register on 24 January 2003.

 History

 Background

 The first official postal service in Australia was established in April 1809, when the Sydney merchant Isaac Nichols was appointed as the first Postmaster in the colony of NSW.
 Prior to this, mail delivery was neither secure nor reliable as it was distributed directly by the captain of the ship on which the mail arrived.
-In 1825 the colonial administration was empowered to establish a Postmaster General's Department, which had previously been administered from Britain.
+In 1825 the colonial administration was empowered to establish a Postmaster General's department, which had previously been administered from Britain.

 In 1828, the first post offices outside Sydney were established, which included offices in Bathurst, Campbelltown, Parramatta, Liverpool, Newcastle, Penrith and Windsor.
 By 1839, there were forty post offices in the colony; more post offices opened as settlement spread.

 During the 1860s, the advance of postal services was further increased as the railway network was established throughout NSW.
 In 1863, the Postmaster General, W. H. Christie, noted that accommodation facilities for postmasters in some post offices were quite limited, and stated that it was a matter of importance that "post masters should reside and sleep under the same roof as the office".

 Electric communication came to NSW in 1858 when the first telegraph lines were opened in Sydney; lines connecting the Sydney GPO to the South Head Signal Station and to Liverpool.
 Further development in NSW was slow compared to other states, with the Government actively concentrating on the development of country offices before suburban offices.

 In 1862, James Barnet was appointed Acting Colonial Architect.
 His appointment coincided with a considerable increase in funding to public works programs, many of which included the construction of new post and telegraph offices.
 Indeed, between 1865 and 1890, the Colonial Architect's Office was responsible for the construction and maintenance of 169 post and telegraph offices throughout NSW.

 In 1870 the postal and telegraph departments were amalgamated, after which time new post and telegraph offices were constructed to include both services.

 The first significant telephone experiments in Australia were conducted in Sydney in January 1878, with three tests being carried out between La Perouse and Sydney.
 The Sydney Morning Herald of 14 January 1878 wrote: 'Our readers are probably aware that a discovery has been made in the art of telegraphy which when fully developed may lead to an entirely new and simple system of communication.'
 It wasn't until 1 November 1880, however, that what is claimed to be the first telephone service in NSW was established between the Exchange and the Government woolsheds at Darling Harbour.